 The loutrophoros amphora was used principally for funeral rites and as grave markers.
-They were characterised by their large size, and they became a motif for Greek tombstones, while some amphorae types were used as containers for the ashes of the dead.
+Their large size characterized them, and they became a motif for Greek tombstones, while some amphorae types were used as containers for the ashes of the dead.
 However, by the Roman period, only utilitarian amphorae were usually produced.

 Exploring Penn Museum Artifacts